kupriyanov-19/TaskManager/README.md

 # TaskManager
 ## Description
-Client-server application for scheduling tasks.
+Client-server cross-platform application for scheduling tasks.
 The application was created using [Protobuf](https://developers.google.com/protocol-buffers) and [GRPC](https://grpc.io) libraries.
 ### Features
-- Comfortable labeling system
 - Multiple client support
+- Works in various operating systems
 - Support for using the application locally, without a server
+- Comfortable labeling system
+- Support for a complex structure of tasks
 ## Installation
 1. Install `CMake`, minimum version: **3.20**
 2. Install libraries: